AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 #### `:requestable_archival_record_levels`

-This setting allows sites to restrict thy types of Resources and Archival Objects that are requestable, using the "level" property of the record.
+This setting allows sites to restrict the types of Resources and Archival Objects that are requestable, using the "level" property of the record.

 - The setting accepts a few different configurations, specifying either a